sshiv5768/github-actions/README.md

 ### Objects in YAML

 Same as `JSON` objects are also present in YAML.
-But creating a object in `YAML` is very easy.
+But creating a object in `YAML` is easier.
+Indentation is required while you create a object.

-Objects in `YAML`:

 ```
 myapp: